Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Application and Scalability

 For the same five scenarios depicted in Fig. \ref{fig:ercot_sim}, the proposed voltage model was also solved.
 At GFM buses, the voltage model of \cite{trujillo2025analyticalmodelsfrequencyvoltage} was utilized.
 Again, an active power load step of $500$ MW is considered.
 Box plots illustrating the distribution of maximum voltage deviation at each generator bus in the system for each scenario are provided in Fig. \ref{fig:boxplot}.
 The results showcase the importance of modeling the impact of active power disturbances on reactive power-voltage dynamics.
 Even following a purely active power disturbance, significant voltage deviation is seen at buses nearest the disturbance.
 This is because increased active power flow along transmission lines can lead to increased reactive power losses, and requires generators to inject more reactive power.
 It makes sense that buses with large voltage deviations are outliers considering the generally localized nature of reactive power-voltage dynamics.
 Still, the largest voltage deviations, which reached as high as $\approx 0.2$ pu, indicate higher ratios of estimated reactive power disturbance magnitude to device rated capacity at those buses and therefore also suggest the likelihood of voltage instability and a shortage of reactive power.
 Moreover, at generation buses with very large predicted voltage deviations it is important to consider the results of the proposed voltage model as a helpful starting place for further investigation into potential areas of voltage instability, that could be followed up with EMT analysis if the system is small enough.
 This workflow is recommended given the assumption of adequate headroom, as discussed in Section \ref{vmodel}.

 The solve times to obtain 20 seconds of frequency response data and 2 seconds of voltage response data are given in Table \ref{tab:solvetimes}.
-These computation times were obtained on a single AMD Ryzen $7$ $4700U$ CPU @ $2.00$GHz, $8$-core processor, with a sampling time of $100$ ms. For scenarios with some penetration of GFMs, the voltage model solve times include the time to solve the voltage model of GFMs described in \cite{trujillo2025analyticalmodelsfrequencyvoltage}.
-The rapid solve times of the proposed models make them ideally suited for applications were EMT is impractical or impossible, such as multi-scenario screening studies and dynamic security assessment of large systems.
+These computation times were obtained on a single AMD Ryzen $7$ $4700U$ CPU @ $2.00$GHz, $8$-core processor, with a timestep of $100 \mu$s.
+For scenarios with some penetration of GFMs, the voltage model solve times include the time to solve the voltage model of GFMs described in \cite{trujillo2025analyticalmodelsfrequencyvoltage}.